- Coaches association is founded by legendary University of Kansas coach Forrest C. "Phog" Allen.

 - Establishes Ethics Committee to protect and integrity of the game and to address the conduct of its members.

-- Ethics Summit to be staged in Kansas City, Mo.
+- Ethics Summit staged in Kansas City, Mo.

 - Inaugural 16-team Guardians Classic to be played at four host sites with semi-finals being held at Kemper Arena in Kansas City, Mo.